Take Introduction to Jazz (MUS 112) in Montreal, Canada

 The course will be taught and led by two Wake Tech faculty members: Dr. DeMar Neal and Dr. Adrien Re.
 We love travel, jazz, and food and are most excited to share these passions with you!
-Our extensive musical knowledge and adventurous spirit means that participants will gain comprehensive insights to the music, cuisine, and culture of Montreal in ways that few others can achieve!
+Our extensive musical knowledge and adventurous spirit mean that participants will gain comprehensive insights into the music, cuisine, and culture of Montreal in ways that few others can achieve!

 We will stay for six nights in the centrally-located Holiday Inn Centreville Downtown.
 Breakfast is included every day, and low-cost meal options will be available in area markets, stands, and restaurants.

 $2899 (includes roundtrip flight from RDU to Montreal).
 25 students or more will lower the price to $2799.
 Students may wish to make their own flight arrangements for a possibly lower price.

 Hotel with private bathroom and breakfast daily.

 All ground transportation (charter buses and metro passes to give us easy access to anywhere in the city).

 Farewell dinner and a show at the historic Le Balcon.